n8n 17 min read

 This is where SearchCans truly shines.
 Most competitors, like SerpApi, impose strict hourly throughput limits.
 They might give you a monthly quota, but then throttle you to, say, 20% of that volume per hour.
 Your n8n workflow hits a burst of activity, and suddenly it’s getting 429 errors.
 Your AI agent stalls.

-- True Scalability: Your n8n workflow scales linearly with your lanes, not with artificial caps.
-This is essential for scaling AI agents with parallel search lanes for faster requests.
+• True Scalability: Your n8n workflow scales linearly with your lanes, not with artificial caps.
+This is essential for scaling AI agents with Parallel Lanes for faster requests.

 Token Economy: Markdown vs. Raw HTML Cost Savings

-This 40% reduction directly translates to a 40% saving on your LLM API calls for ingestion.
-For n8n AI agents that continuously pull and process web content, this is a massive operational cost reduction.
-It’s a core part of AI cost optimization practice.
+This 40% reduction directly translates to a comparable reduction in LLM API ingestion cost.
+For n8n AI agents that continuously pull and process web content, the savings compound quickly and become a core part of AI cost optimization practice.

 The "Build vs. Buy" Reality for n8n Web Data